Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Fluctuations in a hadron resonance gas

 \subsection{Isospin-randomization}

-As observed in the previous subsection, resonance decays mostly worsen the agreement of the HRG model calculations with the experimental data.
-However, below the chemical freeze-out further important interactions take place.
+In addition to the resonance decays further important interactions take place after the chemical freeze-out.
 Notably, processes of the form

 via an intermediate $\Delta$-resonance (preferably $\Delta(1232)$) can change the isospin-identity of the nucleons in the hadronic phase.
 Similar processes occur for the anti-nucleons.
 These reactions do not alter average quantities and are, thus, irrelevant for statistical hadronization model fits to the ratios of particle yields, but they certainly affect the higher-order fluctuations.
+Due to this additional source of stochastic fluctuations one can expect that any original distribution of (anti-)protons will be pushed closer toward the Poisson limit.

 The importance of the above final state interactions for relating the measured net-proton fluctuations to the theoretically more interesting net-baryon number fluctuations has first been realized in~\cite{Kitazawa:2011wh,Kitazawa:2012at}.
 The probability that after one cycle of the processes in Eqs.~(\ref{eq:delta2}) and~(\ref{eq:delta3}) a nucleon (anti-nucleon) has changed its isospin-identity is $4/9$.
 After two cycles this probability is approximately $50\%$.
 Thus, the (anti-)nucleon isospin gets completely randomized if one can assume that the (anti-)nucleons undergo at least two of these cycles in the hadronic phase between chemical and kinetic freeze-out.
 The number of protons among a given number of nucleons is then given by a binomial distribution and the probability distributions for the numbers of protons, anti-protons, neutrons and anti-neutrons factorize.